▲●● TANA Gallery Bookshelf

 About | Exhibitions | Projects | Access

-Initially conceived as a micro-architectural answer to French philosopher Henri Lefebvre's idea that "new social relations demand a new space, and vice-versa," the gallery offers a set of unique spatial conditions for artists and visitors to variously improvise social fabric interwoven with artists, visitors and any linkable elements, through intimate encounter with the exhibition that changes its shape each time along with the exhibiting artist.
+Initially conceived as a micro-architectural answer to French philosopher Henri Lefebvre's idea that "new social relations demand a new space, and vice-versa," the gallery offers a set of unique spatial conditions for artists and visitors to variously improvise social fabric interwoven with artists, visitors and any linkable elements, mediated through each exhibition that changes its shape along with the exhibiting artist's concept.

 - The exhibition venue is usually unmanned, just on display in the school building during its opening hours.
 If you want attendance of the exhibiting artist or our gallery staff, please join the opening reception or related events, or contact us in advance.

 TANA Gallery Bookshelf

 Chiyoda, Kanda Jinbocho, 2 Chome-20, Daini Fuji Building